 Pros: solid bike for a reasonable price, good all-round capabilities, looks great

 Cons: there are better bikes for extreme load-carrying duties

 SOMA Saga (frameset) $975

 I think of the Soma Saga as something of a premium version of the Disc Trucker.
-It has a similar design, and will do similar things, but is made from higher-quality steel, and has a top-notch finish.
-Add some changes to geometry – shorter wheelbase and chainstays – and you have a bike with more agile handling characteristics, and a beautiful smooth ride quality.
-With the ability to accommodate both rim brakes and disc brakes, plus clearance for up 700x47mm/26x2 inch rubber, the Saga is also a very versatile platform to work with.
+It has a similar design, and will do similar things, but is made from a lighter weight steel, and has a top-notch finish.
+Add some changes to geometry—shorter wheelbase and chainstays—and you have a bike with more agile handling characteristics, and a beautiful smooth ride quality.

-The Saga is a very balanced bike; it has much of the load-carrying capacity of the Disc Trucker or the Deccan, and combines it with some of the get-up-and-go of the Sutra, while retaining a good deal of dirt-road capability.
+The Saga is a very balanced bike.
+It has much of the load-carrying capacity of the Disc Trucker or the Deccan, and combines it with the get-up-and-go of the Sutra, while offering a great deal of dirt-road capability.
 And in a category full of utilitarian plainness, the Saga is one of the most attractive bikes on this list.